Links to Other Pages

 More Aerial Photos

-The RCAHMS (the Royal Commission on the Ancient & Historic Monuments of Scotland) has a very large collection of aerial photographs in their offices in Edinburgh.
+The RCAHMS (the Royal Commission on the Ancient & Historic Monuments of Scotland) has a very large collection of aerial photographs in its offices in Edinburgh.
 They will certainly have some that show your old house in their collection.

 RCAHMS may also hold the original negative of the aerial photo that you mention above, and be able to date that photo.
 If I discover anything more about it, I'll let you know.